debate-map/app/README.md

 	* 1.1\) You can manually remove the taint by running (as seen [here](https://stackoverflow.com/a/63471551/2441655)): `kubectl taint node <nodename> node.kubernetes.io/memory-pressure:NoSchedule-`
 		1.1.1\) Update: This didn't actually seem to work for me.
 Perhaps k8s is instantly re-applying the taint, since it's based on a persistent memory shortage?
 Anyway, currently I just wait for the memory shortage to resolve (somehow).
 		1.1.2\) For now, another workaround that *seems* to help (from a couple tries), is opening pod-list in Lens, searching for all pods of the given type, selecting-all, then removing/killing all.
+		1.1.3\) Another partial workaround seems to be to use Lens->Deployment, set Scale to 0, wait till entry updates, then set Scale to 1 again; in a couple cases this seemed to resolve the taint issue (maybe just coincidence though).
 * 2\) If you get the error "Unable to attach or mount volumes: unmounted volumes [...]" (in my case, after replacing a 4gb node-pool with an 8gb one), the issue may be that the stale persistent-volume-claims requested by the old nodes are still sticking around, causing new claims for the new node to not get created (issue [described here](https://veducate.co.uk/kubelet-unable-attach-volumes/)).
 To fix this:
 	* 2.1\) Run `npm start backend.tiltDown_ovh`.
 	* 2.2\) Tilt-down appears to not delete everything, so complete the job by using Tilt to manually delete anything added by our project: basically everything except what's in the `kube-node-lease`, `kube-public`, and `kube-system` namespaces.